 Yes, it's quite amazing.
 This all started all those years ago, last year celebrating our 30th year and, just for that year, we supported three different charities chosen by our 3 wives (Mary, Caroline & Sue).

-And if you're a recently new member, we hope you enjoyed your days with us in the past and also hope you can join us in 2018.
+And if you're a recently new member, we hope you enjoyed your days with us in 2018.

 If you've never been you'll be made very welcome.